 Build Your Social Media Presence

 The latest figures from Statista show that there are expected to be 3.96 billion social media users worldwide in 2022—a 4.8 percent increase from a year ago.
 Social media is an ever-present feature in the lives of almost everyone these days, and it’s used not only for entertainment, and staying connected but also in job searching.
-In our own recent survey, we found that job seeker polled were 4 times more likely to search for a job on social media than on a company career site.
+In our own recent survey, we found that job seekers polled were 4 times more likely to search for a job on social media than on a company career site.

 The strategy for social media recruiting should be somewhat similar to your other social media marketing, after all, in today’s world, if you’re hiring, you’re selling.
 Or at least you should be.
 Your goal in social media recruiting is to show prospective candidates what it is like to work for your organization and promote your company as the destination candidates want to be.
 Showing prospects what makes your company a great place to work through content is an amazing recruiting strategy for hard-to-fill positions.